BraydonTGS/FaithfulRemindersWeb/README.md

 ## Technologies Used

 - **.NET 8:** The project is built using the .NET 8 framework, which provides the latest features and improvements for developing robust applications.
-- **Entity Framework Core:** Entity Framework Core is used as the Object-Relational Mapping (ORM) framework to interact with the database.
+- **Entity Framework Core - Version 8.0.1:** Entity Framework Core is used as the Object-Relational Mapping (ORM) framework to interact with the database.
 It simplifies data access and provides powerful querying capabilities.
 - **MS Test:** The unit tests are written using the MS Test framework, which is a testing framework included with the .NET platform.
 - **Fluent Validations:** Fluent Validations library is used for validating input data and enforcing business rules in a fluent and customizable way.
 - **AutoMapper:** AutoMapper is employed for mapping between different object types, such as mapping entity objects to DTOs and vice versa.
 It simplifies the mapping process and reduces boilerplate code.